Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 NameDescription

-Require a password on wakeupYes specifies that a user has to unlock the computer when it wakes up.
+Requiring a password on wakeupYes Specifies that a user has to unlock the computer when it wakes up.

 Power button actionSpecifies the action when you press the computer’s power button: Do nothingSleepHibernate, or Shut down.